-The replacement of text, nearly one thousand years after the original text is an example of the re-use of a work of art and reflects Ancient Egypt’s long history as a civilisation.
-This statue was originally carved to commemorate a powerful government official, then a thousand years later the inscription naming this forgotten man was erased, and a new carved name was added to celebrate its new owner.
-From the text on the rear of the statue, we learn that Pa-di-iset was a diplomatic messenger to the neighbouring lands of Canaan and Peleset or Palestine.
+The replacement of text, nearly one thousand years after the original text is an example of the re-use of a work of art and reflects Ancient Egypt’s long history as a civilization.
+This statue was originally carved to commemorate a powerful government official.
+A thousand years later, the inscription naming this forgotten man was erased, and a new carved name was added to celebrate its new owner.
+From the text on the rear of the statue, we learn that Pa-di-iset was a diplomatic messenger to the neighboring lands of Canaan and Peleset or Palestine.

 The rear view of Padiiset’s Statue

 The statue measures 30.5 x 10.25 x 11.5 cm and was created in the Middle Kingdom period.

 Canaan was a Semitic-speaking region in the Eastern Mediterranean during the late 2nd millennium BC.
 The name Canaan appears throughout the Bible, where it corresponds to the areas of the Southern Levant that provide the primary setting of the narrative of the Bible.
 This area covers the peoples of Phoenicia, Philistia, Israel, Moab, and other nations.
 It is by far the most often used ethnic term in the Bible.